yandex-cloud/docs/en/wiki/static-markup/lists.md

 ## Combined list {#section_combined}

-You can include a bulleted sub-list into your numbered list and vice versa.
+You can include a bulleted sub-list into your numbered list and vice versa:

 ```
 1. Ordered list item